chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 </div>

 ### OR Gate
-only one or more **true** inputs is needed to give an output, if all of the inputs are false there will be no output.
+Only requires a single wire connected to the gate to be activated, otherwise outputs no signal from the gate.

 Demo:
 <div class="input-container">